Add language support via tree-sitter-language-pack

 - 27:10 Let’s add test coverage to be sure these languages work with the repo-map.

-- 27:50 Use a bash script to ask aider to add test coverage for each tags file.
+- 27:50 We can use a bash loop to ask aider to add test coverage for each new tags file.

-- 28:12 Let aider read the fixtures directory listing.
+- 28:12 We’ll pass the fixtures directory listing to aider.

-- 28:52 Just fixing the bash to correctly iterate through the list of tags files.
+- 28:52 Just need to fix the bash to correctly iterate through the list of tags files.

-- 29:27 Improve the prompt to make sure aider creates a fixture for each language.
+- 29:27 I forgot to ask aider to actually generate a sample code fixture for each language.

-- 30:25 Lets run the repo-map tests to see if the new test works.
+- 30:25 Lets run the repo-map tests to see if the first new test works.

 - 31:52 Can aider figure out what’s wrong?

 - 32:54 Ok, now we’re parsing Arduino code properly.
-Undo that bogus test fix.
+Undo aider’s bogus test fix.

 - 33:20 Can aider figure out why?